 - Basic tab: Parameters specific to the Basic tab are as follows - AXI Interface: - Flow Control: - Blocking: Selects "Blocking" mode.
 In this mode, the lack of data on one input channel does block the execution of an operation if data is received on another input channel. - NonBlocking: Selects "Non-Blocking" mode.
 In this mode, the lack of data on one input channel does not block the execution of an operation if data is received on another input channel. - Fixed-point Options: - Algorithm Type: - Radix2: This is non-restoring integer division using integer operands and allows a remainder to be generated.
 This option is recommended for operand widths less than 16 bits.
 This option supports both unsigned (two's complement) and signed divisor and dividend inputs. - High_Radix: This option is recommended for operand widths greater than 16 bits, though the implementation requires the use of DSP48 (or variant) primitives.
-This option only supports signed (two's complement) divisor and dividend inputs. - LutMult: - Output Fractional width: For Fixed-point division, this entry determines the number of bits in the fractional part of the output. - Optional Ports: Dividend Channel Ports - Has TLAST: Adds a TLAST port to the Input channel. - Has TUSER: Adds a TUSER port to the Input channel. - Divisor Channel Ports: - Has TLAST: Adds a TLAST port to the Input channel.
+This option only supports signed (two's complement) divisor and dividend inputs. - LutMult: A simple lookup estimate of the reciprocal of the divisor followed by a multiplier.
+Only remainder output type is supported because of the bias required in the reciprocal estimate.
+This bias would introduce an offset (error) if used to create a fractional output.
+This is recommened for operand widths less than or equal to 12 bits.
+This implementation uses DSP slices, block RAM, and a small number of FPGA logic primitives (registers and LUTs).
+For operand widths where either Radix2 or the LUTMultoptions are possible, the LUTMult solution offers a solution using fewer FPGA logic resources because of the use of DSP and block RAM primitives.
+Supports unsigned or two's complement signed numbers. - Output Fractional width: For Fixed-point division, this entry determines the number of bits in the fractional part of the output.

-- Has TUSER: Adds a TUSER port to the Input channel. - Control Options: - Provide enable port: Adds an enable port to the block interface. - Has Result TREADY: Adds a TREADY port to the Result channel. - Output TLAST behavior: Determines the behavior of the result_tlast output port. - Null: Output is null. - Pass_A_TLAST: Pass the value of the a_tlast input port to the dout_tlast output port. - Pass B_TLAST: Pass the value of the b_tlast input port to the dout_tlast output port. - Pass CTRL_TLAST: Pass the value of the ctrl_tlast input port to the dout_tlast output port. - OR_all_TLASTS: Pass the logical OR of all the present TLAST input ports. - AND_all_TLASTS: Pass the logical AND of all the present TLAST input ports. - Exception Signals: - UNDERFLOW: Adds an output port that serves as an underflow flag. - OVERFLOW: Adds an output port that serves as an overflow flag. - INVALID_OP: Adds an output port that serves as an invalid operation flag. - DIVIDE BY ZERO: Adds an output port that serves as a divide-by-zero flag.
+- Dividend Channel Ports: - Has TLAST: Adds a TLAST port to the Input channel. - Has TUSER: Adds a TUSER port to the Input channel. - Divisor Channel Ports: - Has TLAST: Adds a TLAST port to the Input channel. - Has TUSER: Adds a TUSER port to the Input channel. - Control Options: - Provide enable port: Adds an enable port to the block interface. - Has Result TREADY: Adds a TREADY port to the Result channel. - Output TLAST behavior: Determines the behavior of the result_tlast output port. - Pass_A_TLAST: Pass the value of the a_tlast input port to the dout_tlast output port. - Pass B_TLAST: Pass the value of the b_tlast input port to the dout_tlast output port. - OR_all_TLASTS: Pass the logical OR of all the present TLAST input ports. - AND_all_TLASTS: Pass the logical AND of all the present TLAST input ports. - Exception Signals: - UNDERFLOW: Adds an output port that serves as an underflow flag. - OVERFLOW: Adds an output port that serves as an overflow flag. - INVALID_OP: Adds an output port that serves as an invalid operation flag. - DIVIDE_BY_ZERO: Adds an output port that serves as a divide-by-zero flag.